Fixatron/TFRom-Recreation/README.md

 * made routine to hold player's health
 * adjusted player enemy collision routine to account for player health
 * adjusted player weapon collision routine to account for player health
-* grabbed some unused ram in zero page to get some routines done, 64 for player health, 47 to hold an x value for oam ram, 65 to hold the colour of the status bar
+* grabbed some unused ram in zero page ($Ex) to get some routines done
 * removed not_called_subroutine_1 and 2
 * edited title screen palette table
 * fixed the error in samp_tf2010_t